 Three actors appear, each delivering Beckett’s looping, repetitive, stripped back language in waves of introspection.
 Conor Lovett’s Irish accent seems to match the complex rhythms of the piece.
 He makes Beckett sound the way we imagine he should, while Stephen Dillane’s delivery is counter-intuitively English, like a slightly annoyed schoolteacher pouring out his soul.
 The contrast bringing a fascinating richness of interpretation to the work.
 Who is this man who tells us everything, nothing in his life except a sack of tinned food and the contents of his head?

-The third performer, Mel Mercier, has a smaller part as a third voice which renders the other two incomprehensible, is also the sound designer.
+The third performer, Mel Mercier, has a smaller part as a third voice which renders the other two incomprehensible, and is also the sound designer.
 His work creates an unsettling setting, representing the nothingness that encloses every moment of this play with a constantly varying soundscape of white noise and interference and rumbles.
 Director and designer Judy Hegarty Lovett uses the full range of the circle and balcony seats, the actors appearing and disappearing concealed and revealed by smoke and lights.
 This staging works conceptually, as Beckett’s narrator turns all his intention back on himself, and the audience gaze is also reversed.
 It also turns the spotlight, literally, on to the worn Victorian auditorium, a space heavily loaded with memory.